-Retimers and redrivers have enabled longer physical channels in servers and storage systems since Peripheral Component Interface (PCI) Express (PCIe®) 3.0 was first introduced almost 10 years ago.
-Now that PCIe 4.0 is ramping up and PCIe 5.0 is just around the corner, how do these reach extension tools stack up in the face of new challenges in high-speed connectivity?
+Retimers and redrivers have enabled longer physical channels in servers and storage systems since Peripheral Component Interface (PCI) Express (PCIe®) 3.0 was first introduced more than 10 years ago.
+Now that PCIe 4.0 solutions are established, PCIe 5.0 solutions are ramping, and the PCIe 6.0 specification was released in early 2022, how do these reach extension tools stack up in the face of new challenges in high-speed connectivity?

 A redriver is a mostly analog reach extension device designed to boost the high-frequency portions of a signal to counteract the frequency-dependent attenuation caused by the interconnect: the central processing unit (CPU) package, system board, connectors and so on.
 A redriver’s data path typically includes a continuous time linear equalizer (CTLE), a wideband gain stage and a linear driver.
 In addition, redrivers often have input loss–of–signal threshold and output receiver (Rx) detection capability.
 Figure 1 illustrates a typical redriver block diagram.